termlen0/termlen0.github.io/_posts/2017-07-15-observations.md

 1. [Jason's](https://twitter.com/jedelman8) [blog from over 2 years ago! ](http://jedelman.com/home/netconf-and-the-ncclient/) and
 2. A [more recent post from](https://projectme10.wordpress.com/2017/03/06/cisco-wants-you-to-use-apis-and-it-shows/) [Gabriele](https://twitter.com/GabrieleGerbino) )

-(This is truly one of the best parts of my job really, working with much smarter people than yourself)
+(This is truly one of the best parts of my job really; working with folks much smarter than yourself)

 After a quick chat with Jason I realized the source of my confusion.
 I was simply interacting with a NETCONF enabled XML API (exposing a XML